microsoft/coyote/docs/_learn/advanced/logging.md

 }
 ```

-The current ILogger can be accessed via the following property which you can find on  `IMachineRuntime`, `StateMachine`, `Monitor` and `IMachineRuntimeLog`:
+The current ILogger can be accessed via the following property which you can find on  `IActorRuntime`, `StateMachine`, `Monitor` and `IActorRuntimeLog`:
 ```c#
 ILogger Logger { get; }
 ```